barnerburner/TidyDataProject/CodeBook.md

 #####[55] "OverallFrequencyBodyAccelerometerJerkStandardDeviation()-Z-axis"
 (double) Overall mean standard deviation of the body's jerk effect on the phone's accelerometer along the Z-axis over the frequency domain.
 #####[56] "OverallFrequencyBodyAccelerometerJerkMeanFrequency()-X-axis"
-(double) Overall mean frequency of the body's jerk effect on the phone's accelerometer along the X-axis.
+(double - hertz) Overall mean frequency of the body's jerk effect on the phone's accelerometer along the X-axis.
 #####[57] "OverallFrequencyBodyAccelerometerJerkMeanFrequency()-Y-axis"
-(double) Overall mean frequency of the body's jerk effect on the phone's accelerometer along the Y-axis.
+(double - hertz) Overall mean frequency of the body's jerk effect on the phone's accelerometer along the Y-axis.
 #####[58] "OverallFrequencyBodyAccelerometerJerkMeanFrequency()-Z-axis"
-(double) Overall mean frequency of the body's jerk effect on the phone's accelerometer along the Z-axis.
+(double - hertz) Overall mean frequency of the body's jerk effect on the phone's accelerometer along the Z-axis.
 #####[59] "OverallFrequencyBodyGyroscopeMean()-X-axis"
 (double) Overall mean of the body's effect on the phone's gyroscope along the X-axis over the frequency domain.
 #####[60] "OverallFrequencyBodyGyroscopeMean()-Y-axis"